 To open a bank account, you will need at least a small amount of money.
 You must also show two forms of identification (ID) to prove who you are.

 After you open your savings or checking account, you may receive a debit card and checks.
 When you use your debit card or checks, the money comes out of your bank account.

 A debit card is a plastic card you use to get cash out of an ATM (automated teller machine), which is a machine that holds money.
 ATMS are usually outside your bank.
-There are many other ATMS in stores and other public places, but the ATM does not belong to you bank, you may pay a fee to get cash.
+There are many other ATMs in stores and other public places, but if the ATM does not belong to your bank, you may pay a fee to get cash.

-In order to protect your identity, you have to have a PIN (personal identification number) to use your card.
+To protect your identity, you need a PIN (personal identification number) to use your card.
 You enter your PIN every time you take money out of the ATM or buy something.
 If you lose the card or it gets stolen, nobody can use it unless they know the PIN.